-- External bodies that may require access to SEA reports include patients and carers, educational peer reviewers, Quality and Outcomes Framework (QOF) assessors, GP appraisers, clinical governance committees, primary care trusts (PCTs) and the General Medical Council (GMC) for future revalidation.
+- External bodies that may require access to SEA reports include patients and carers, educational peer reviewers, Quality and Outcomes Framework (QOF) assessors, GP appraisers, clinical governance committees, clinical commissioning groups (CCGs) and the General Medical Council (GMC) for future revalidation.

-- The National Patient Safety Agency (NPSA) was set up in 2001 to act as a single, national collection point for the reporting and analysis of adverse incidents and 'near misses' within the NHS, as well as assimilating lessons and producing solutions to prevent repeated, similar adverse events.
+- The Patient Safety Agency (PSA) acts to report and analyse adverse incidents and 'near misses' within the NHS, as well as assimilating lessons and producing solutions to prevent repeated, similar adverse events.

 - In the past, reporting has been very limited within primary care and fragmentary due to a host of reporting mechanisms to different organisations.
-GPs are now encouraged to report and share SEAs via their local PCT clinical governance leads and NPSA's National Reporting and Learning Service.
-There remain a number of other systems, eg the Medicines and Healthcare products Regulatory Agency's (MHRA) Yellow Card system for adverse medical events.
+GPs are now encouraged to report and share SEAs via their local CCG clinical governance leads and PSA's National Reporting and Learning Service.
+There remain a number of other systems - eg, the Medicines and Healthcare products Regulatory Agency's (MHRA) Yellow Card Scheme for adverse medical events.

 Difficulties and barriers to the process need to be anticipated.
 Consider and address: